zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 I used Python 3.3.5 for that example because it was the last patch before Python 3.4.0, where it all changed.

-But unfortunately, I can't show you an authentic demo on Python 3.4.0, because of OpenSSL, of all things.
+Unfortunately, I can't show you an authentic demo on Python 3.4.0 - because of OpenSSL, of all things.
 See, in Python 3.6, [older versions of SSL were deprecated](https://docs.python.org/3/library/ssl.html), but Python 3.3 and 3.4 actually expected an older version - I can't build SSL support for them on my current setup.
 And I suspect that's why I needed to use a debug build of 3.3.5 - the default build was segfaulting on startup, and I suspect that's SSL-related.

-3.4.x builds start up fine for me, but trying to use `venv` with the default options will produce an error message - and hacking the relevant check out of the standard library will result in either an uncaught Python exception or another segfault.
+3.4.x builds start up fine for me, but trying to use `venv` with the default options will produce an SSL-related error message - and hacking the relevant check out of the standard library will result in either an uncaught Python exception or another segfault.

 Support for linking newer SSL (1.1.0) was backported to Python 3.5 - starting with [Python 3.5.3](https://www.python.org/downloads/release/python-353/), the first release after 3.6.0.
 But it was not backported to [Python 3.4.6](https://www.python.org/downloads/release/python-346/) - released the same day as 3.5.3 - (ironically) because the 3.4 branch was already in the "security fixes only" phase of development.